amun0905/Day-ahead-power-price-forecasting/README.md

 ---

 ## Key Insights

-- **Prev_Day_DA_prices_NO_2** was the most influential feature in tree-based models.
+- Load/generation forecasts and the previous day-ahead price are very strong predictors of Day-ahead prices, to the extent that even a linear regression model performs very well.
-- SVM and XGBoost distributed feature importance more evenly, improving robustness.
+- SVM and XGBoost had the lowest MSE and distributed feature importance more evenly, improving robustness
-- All models struggled slightly with extreme price spikes.
+- All models struggled slightly with extreme price spikes, indicating a need for additional data and/or more complex models.

+## Limitations and improvements

+- The project uses ENTSO-E D-1 generation forecasts as a prediction feature.
+This is published after gate closure time, meaning in practice this variable cannot be used to predict day-ahead prices before the day-ahead auction has started.
+This limitation is addressed in the next project "Day-ahead power price forecasting with deep learning", where weather forecasts are used instead of generation forecasts.